Guntereno/Thing/TheThingRules.md

 ## Ending the Game

 There are several ways in which the game can end, and it can be unclear the extent to which the team has won.
-If the aliens board the helicopter, they can end up spreading the infection throughout the planet, so this can be seen as the ultimate alien victory.
+If the aliens board the helicopter, they can end up spreading the infection throughout the planet.
+This can be seen as the ultimate alien victory.

 If no humans die, and they all end up boarding the helicopter, this can be seen as the ultimate human victory.